jwjeffr/inv_mol_selector/README.md

 2. Partitioning the graph into its connected components, each representing a molecule
 3. Selecting all the atoms in a connected component if the connected component does not match any user-provided templates

-All graph-related computations are done via the networkx Python package
+All graph-related computations are done via the networkx Python package.